Parallel and Distributed Programming, 5 credits

-Entry requirements: 120 credits in science/engineering including Introduction to Scientific Computing or Scientific Computing I. High Performance Programming or Low-level Parallel Programming.
+Entry requirements: 120 credits in science/engineering including Introduction to Scientific Computing or Scientific Computing I. Participation in High Performance Programming or participation in Low-level Parallel Programming.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.